arpit-agr/v3-arpit-codes/src/content/designPrinciples/postels-law.md

 ---
-title: 'Postel’s Law, AKA the robustness principle'
+title: 'Postel’s Law, aka the robustness principle'
 url: 'https://adactio.com/journal/14327'
 origin: 'An early specification of TCP'
 author: ['Jon Postel']
 ---

-An extended excerpt from [Jeremy Keith's](https://adactio.com/) post "Robustness and Least Power":
+From [Jeremy Keith's](https://adactio.com/) post "Robustness and Least Power":

-[…] Postel’s Law, AKA the robustness principle:

 > Be conservative in what you send, be liberal in what you accept.